David-Kunz/gen.nvim/README.md

         show_model = false, -- Displays which model you are using at the beginning of your chat session. no_auto_close = false, -- Never closes the window automatically. init = function() pcall(io.popen, "ollama serve > /dev/null 2>&1 &") end,
-        -- Function to initialize Ollama (will effectively call `ollama serve`) command = "curl --silent --no-buffer -X POST http://localhost:11434/api/generate -d $body", -- The command for thr Ollama service.
+        -- Function to initialize Ollama
+        command = "curl --silent --no-buffer -X POST http://localhost:11434/api/generate -d $body", -- The command for thr Ollama service.
 You can use placeholders $prompt, $model and $body (shellescaped). debug = false -- Prints errors and the command which is run.